hmrc/customs-email-frontend/README.md

 from the terminal, visit [this link](http://localhost:9898/customs-email-frontend/start) to see the app running.

+#### Verify an email from another MDTP Service

+If any MDTP frontend service wants to use email-frontend for email verification then you will need to check if your service name and continue url is in application.conf and if not please update the application.conf with your service name, continue url in the referrer-services and also the message properties file and raise a pull request.
+Please note the message property is derived from the name key in the config file.
+In the below example it is ***customs-finance***

+            referrer-services : {
+              name = "customs-finance",
+              continueUrl = "/customs/payment-records"
+            }

+            customs.emailfrontend.email-confirmed.redirect.info.customs-finance

+If the service name is in `application.conf` then the url context will be `"/manage-email-cds/service/:service-name/"` for example if `customs-finance` has to use the service then the url would be `http://localhost:9898/manage-email-cds/service/customs-finance`

 You'll need to use a Government Gateway account with CDS enrolment to access most pages as they are authenticated.

 ### License